svelte-add/tailwindcss/README.md

 <h1 align="center">💨 Add Tailwind CSS to Svelte</h1>

 ## ❓ What is this?
-This is an **experimental** command to run to add Tailwind CSS to your Svelte project generated with `create-svelte`.
+This is an **experimental** command to run to add Tailwind CSS to your SvelteKit project.

 ## 🛠 Usage
-You must start with a fresh copy of the official `create-svelte` template, which is currently created by running this command:
+You must start with a fresh copy of the official SvelteKit template, which is currently created by running this command:
 ```sh
 npm init svelte@next
 # By the way, please listen to its warnings that SvelteKit is an alpha project